nenuadrian/swift-2D-tile-real-world-map-gps-game/README.md

 # Rendering Geographical map tiles in Swift5 for game-like map interface

-Allows one to render custom maps from scratch without any dependency one external APIs or having to pay for rendering.

-The data can be obtained for pre-cache using the instructions presented later in this README.
+Allows for rendering of custom maps in 2D vanilla iOS views.

+There is no dependency on external rendering services.

+There is map data which needs to be downloaded and pre-processed using scripts as explained later on in this README.
+However, this can be done once for a region of the globe (one could do it for the entire globe/download the data from somewhere) based on MapBox data using even the Free API, and they play without consuming quote further.

+A few powerful features allow for smartly rendering tiles only in the current location.

+The project has been upgraded to working condition and Swift 5 as of 2021.

+An UIScrollView is used as a viewport for a 2D  based GPS map location  game, a hello world for something like a pokemon go game

-## better repository
+## better repository?

-Visit this repository for a sceneKit based render,  able to allow a more pokemon-go type feel to the map, with cleaner code including post-processing in 100% SWIFT
+Visit this repository for a SceneKit based render, able to allow a more pokemon-go type 3D feel to the map, with cleaner code including post-processing happening in SWIFT without external scripts.

+This does mean it uses quote from MapBox on the fly as it needs to render.

 https://github.com/nenuadrian/3D-GPS-location-map-rendering-game-base-swift-ios-scenekit

 ![Screenshot](screens/map.png)

-UIScrollView used as viewport for a 2D View based GPS map location based game, a hello world for something like pokemon go - drawing the map using pre-processed data from mapbox

-Rendering is done using pure vanilla swift code

-Upgraded to Swift5 and latest Mapbox data as of 2021 - originally having used mapzen

 ## initial setup